HONOLULU (HawaiiNewsNow) - Hawaii will end the year with more than 760 confirmed cases of mumps statewide.

 To tackle the growing outbreak of mumps, the state is recommending more people get vaccinated, even if they've already been vaccinated before.

-To help prevent the spread of mumps, the state is recommends the following people born in 1957 or later get a dose of the MMR vaccine now:
+The state says the following people born in 1957 or later should get a dose of the MMR vaccine now:

 While mumps spreads easily, it's mostly preventable with a two-dose vaccine.

 However, officials say mumps cases this year have been seen in vaccinated and unvaccinated individuals.

 Hawaii has seen an influx of mumps cases since March, when the Health Department was made aware of nine people with the viral infection.

 Some people with mumps have very mild or no symptoms.
 The disease is not considered life-threatening, but there are some lasting side effects, including the swelling of salivary glands and swollen jaws.